The last band to play at The Square was Eddie & The Hot Rods.

 I witnessed an exasperated, angry, Labour Government Minister Mr Bill Rammel at the meeting held to discuss Conservative run Essex County Council's proposals.

-He was trying to persuade the middle class official of her mistake and short comings to no avail, you got the impression she had been given a different mandate to adhere to.
+He was trying to persuade the middle class official of her mistake and short comings to no avail, you got the impression she had been given a different mandate to adhere to and the meeting was a waste of everyones time.

 Harlow Council at the time were also run by Conservatives & Liberals who also continued to down grade youth provision within the town, they did nothing to help save The Square.